NoMansSkyRetro/Installer/README.md

 ## Usage

-To use the No Man's Sky Legacy Version Installer, follow these steps:
+To use the Installer, follow these steps:

-1. Download the application from the [Releases](https://github.com/qjimbo/NMSLegacyVersionInstaller/releases)  page.
+1. Download the application from the [Releases](https://github.com/NoMansSkyRetro/Installer/releases)  page.
 2. Launch the Application and choose which versions of the game you wish to install.
 3. Provide your Steam account details.
 4. Wait for the download and installation process to complete.